ligato/docs/docs/testing/robot-framework-guide.md

 Check Something_Other Has Not Changed
     No Operation
 ```
-Try delete the configuration and check it:
+Try to delete and then check the configuration:
 ```robot
 Delete Something
     Delete VPP Interface    agent_vpp_1    ${NAME_TAP1}